21K65A0502/Sign_Language_Detection/README.md

-Sign Language Detection System
+Sign Language Detection System 🤟

-Project Overview
+📌 Project Overview

-The Sign Language Detection System bridges the communication gap between deaf or hearing-impaired individuals and the wider community.
-The system uses computer vision and deep learning techniques to recognize hand gestures in real-time and convert them into readable text or speech.
+The Sign Language Detection System is designed to bridge the communication gap for deaf and hearing-impaired individuals.
+Using computer vision and deep learning, the system recognizes hand gestures in real-time and converts them into text or speech, enabling seamless communication.

-Features
+✨ Features

-Real-time hand gesture detection.
+Real-time hand gesture recognition.

-Converts recognized gestures into text or speech.
+Converts gestures into text or speech.

-Supports multiple sign language alphabets (e.g., ASL, ISL).
+Supports multiple sign language alphabets (ASL, ISL, etc.).

-User-friendly interface for easy interaction.
+User-friendly interface with live camera feed.

-Technologies Used
+🛠 Technologies Used

 Programming Language: Python

-Libraries/Frameworks: OpenCV, TensorFlow/Keras or PyTorch
+Libraries/Frameworks: OpenCV, TensorFlow/Keras, PyTorch (optional)

-Tools: Camera for gesture capture, GUI using Tkinter (optional)
+GUI Tools: Tkinter (optional)

-Machine Learning Models: CNNs / LSTMs for gesture recognition
+Models: Convolutional Neural Networks (CNNs), LSTMs for gesture recognition

-Installation
+📥 Installation

 Clone the repository:

 git clone <repository-link>

-Navigate to the project directory:
+Navigate to the project folder:

 cd Sign-Language-Detection

-Install required dependencies:
+Install dependencies:

 pip install -r requirements.txt

-Run the main program:
+Run the program:

 python main.py

-Usage
+🎯 Usage

-Ensure your camera is connected and accessible.
+Connect your camera.

 Launch the program.

 Perform hand gestures in front of the camera.

-The system will detect and display the corresponding text or speech in real-time.
+The system detects and displays the corresponding text or speech in real-time.

-Dataset
+📂 Dataset

-The system can be trained on datasets containing images or videos of hand gestures.
+Supports public datasets like ASL Alphabet Dataset.

-Public datasets like ASL Alphabet Dataset or custom datasets can be used for training.
+Custom datasets of hand gestures can also be used for training the model.

-Future Enhancements
+🚀 Future Enhancements

-Expand support for full sentences and complex phrases.
+Recognize full sentences and complex gestures.

-Add multi-language sign recognition.
+Multi-language sign support.

-Deploy as a mobile or web application for broader accessibility.
+Deploy as a mobile or web app for broader accessibility.

-Impact
+💡 Impact

-This project improves communication accessibility for hearing-impaired individuals and can be integrated into educational tools, public services, or mobile applications.
+This system promotes inclusive communication for hearing-impaired individuals and can be used in educational tools, public services, and mobile applications.

-License
+📄 License

 This project is licensed under the MIT License.